0 / 0

 8. Review your configuration.
 To make sure your rule is configured properly, you can test it before you actually save it to the project.
 The output of the rule test is directly displayed and matches what you configured in the output settings.

-To make changes to the configuration, click the edit (edit icon) icon on the tile and update the settings.
+To make changes to the configuration, click the Edit icon edit icon on the tile and update the settings.

 When your review is complete, click Create.
 The rule and its related DataStage flow are added to the project.
 The default name of the DataStage flow is DataStage flow of data rule <rulename>.
 Do not edit such flow.